-A simple, easy, rustic and hearty Vegan Roast that's sliceable, ultra tender and full of flavour.
+A simple, easy, rustic and hearty Vegan Roast that's sliceable, ultra tender and full of flavor.
 Just perfect for serving with copious amounts of gravy, roast potatoes and all the trimmings.
 Leftovers are great in sandwiches too!

-To a food processor add the beans, artichoke hearts, garlic, nutritional yeast, tamari or soy sauce, black pepper, sage, rosemary, thyme, Better Than Bouillon No Chicken Base and water.
-As it's a paste you don't need to dissolve it in the water.
-Just throw it all in.
-See notes for alternatives to the Better Than Bouillon.
+To a food processor add the beans, artichoke hearts, garlic, nutritional yeast, soy sauce, black pepper, sage, rosemary, thyme, Better Than Bouillon No Chicken Base, and water.
+Process until well combined and smoothish.

 Shape the dough into a log shape roughly 8½ inches long and 4 inches wide.